LeidyGil/leidygil.github.io/SQL_English.md

 -- If you want to change the name of a department, you would have to change it in all rows corresponding to that department.
 -- Or a department could be written in different ways, for example, TI, T.I., Tecnologías de la Información, etc.
 -- And it would be difficult to establish a restriction to ensure all departments have the same name.
--- To eliminate repetitive groups from this table, a new 'Personas' table should be created, separate from the 'Departamentos' table, that relates people to departments.
+-- To eliminate repetitive groups FROM this table, a new 'Personas' table should be created, separate FROM the 'Departamentos' table, that relates people to departments.

 -- Departamentos:
 -- id  nombre_departamento